Dr Helen Paley

 Our Paramedic works with the Surgery and will often carry out home visits on behalf of the GPs.

 Having clinical pharmacists in GP practices means that GPs can focus their skills where they are most needed, for example on diagnosing and treating patients with more complex conditions.
 This helps GPs to manage the demands on their time.
+They are supported by our Pharmacy Technicians.

 Social Prescribing Link Worker